suhaibjanjua/export-from-mattable/README.md

 # export-from-mattable

-The exportFromMatTable function is a utility function that enables exporting data from a Material Angular table (`<mat-table>`) into a Comma-Separated Values (CSV) format.
+The ExportFromMatTable is a utility function that enables exporting data from a Material Angular table (`<mat-table>`) into a Comma-Separated Values (CSV) format.
 It retrieves the table headers and rows, converts the data into CSV format, and initiates the file download for the user.

 Parameters: